datctbk/suno-architect-support/README.md

 <p align="center">
   Made with ❤️ for music creators
   <br>
-  © 2024 Suno Architect.
+  © 2024 MelodyMaker AI.
 All rights reserved.
 </p>